 Yes, your photo is eligible for submission.

-I am under the age of 18.
+I am 17 years old.
 Can I participate in the contest?

 What rights do I have to my photo?

 You retain your rights to your photograph; however, by participating in the contest, participants grant the Fundación General de la Universidad de Salamanca a perpetual, non-exclusive, worldwide, royalty-free license to display, distribute, reproduce, and create derivative works of the photographs, in whole or in part, in any medium currently existing or subsequently developed, for any educational, promotional, advertising, exhibition, archival, academic, and all other standards.
 Any photograph reproduced will include as much photographer credit as possible.
 The General Foundation of the University of Salamanca will not have to pay any additional fees or seek additional approval in connection with such uses.